openvlsidesign/riscv-single-cycle-processor/README.md

 | `beq`      | Branch if equal          | ✅     |
 | `jal`      | Jump and link            | ✅     |

 Waveform screenshots demonstrating each instruction’s behavior are included.
+The 'readme' file briefly discusses about the instructions.